 CRAFTCONNECT

-A simple 3 step program of ongoing family support that helps maintain long term recovery AFTER treatment for substance use or mental health disorders.
+Ongoing family support that helps maintain long term recovery AFTER treatment for substance use disorders.

 It’s never too late to recovery together.